duncanhoge/Hypertrophy/README.md

 - Test authentication flows thoroughly
 - When adding exercises, update the Exercise Dictionary
 - Follow the established ID naming conventions
+- Consider training block context in new features

 ## 📄 License